 If you have a tight cash flow (who doesn’t), you’ll need to be careful on your finance decisions.
 The most important consideration is that your family must be well

 provided for.
-No matter what your creditors may say, stick to this principle and try to sail through the rough sea.
+No matter what your creditors may say, stick to this principle and try to sail through the rough seas.

-In the meantime, the followings would provide some guidelines on prioritizing your bills and expenses.
+In the meantime, the following will provide some guidelines on prioritizing your bills and expenses.